 Aji de Gallina (Creamy Chicken)

-This dish pairs best with a dry white wine to counter the sweetness of the sauce.
+This dish pairs best with a dry white wine to counter the sweetness of the spicy sauce.

 High Calorie: Yes, it is full of delicious fats and carbohydrates